emilykjensen/EDUC7456/README.md

 # What is contained here
 - python script `make_leveled_files.py` extracts the data into 3 leveled csv files
+- `output` folder with one output file from HLM for each research question and the mdm/mdmt files used to run the models

 # Steps to recreate the results
 - obtain `student-1718_after_additional_preprocess.csv` data